CommunityXYZ/activity-standards/README.md

 ```

 ### Join us!
-If you have any questions, suggestions or just want to hang out with the community of BUILDERs, [join us on Discord](https://community.xyz/chat)!
+If you have any questions, suggestions or just want to hang out with the community of BUIDLERs, [join us on Discord](https://community.xyz/chat)!